allthingstalk/nodejs-client-examples/intel/README.md

 - How to's

 ## Preparing your IoT Hardware & Software
-Here's a few pointers to get you ready to develop with the SmartLiving IoT Starter Kit, and to navigate Intel's Development portal.
+Here's a few pointers to get you ready to developing with  SmartLiving and Intel SBC's.

 ### Intel XDK IoT Edition Install & Overview